GDOT Releases Weekly I-285 and I-20 Lane Closure Schedule for the West Interchange Project in Cobb & Fulton

 |Overnight closure and detour (Map)

-Motorists traveling on I-285 southbound will continue to SR 139/Martin Luther King Jr. Drive (Exit 9), turn right onto the loop ramp to I-285 northbound, and then merge onto I-20 westbound
+Motorists traveling on I-285 southbound will continue to SR 139/Martin Luther King Jr. Drive (Exit 9), turn left, turn onto the loop ramp to I-285 northbound, and then merge onto I-20 westbound (Exit 10B)

 |Thursday, April 23